-Bowser never wears clothing except for one occasion in Super Paper Mario where he is seen in a white tuxedo briefly, minus the pants.
+Bowser rarely wears clothing, but for one occasion in Super Paper Mario he is seen in a white tuxedo briefly, minus the pants.
 In general, Bowser wears a pair of black armbands, wristbands, and a neckband.

 The official artwork of the shell-less Koopa Troopas for Super Mario World shows them with a shirt and no pants.
 Later on in the series, they are shown with a shirt and shorts.
 Clothed or not, they all wear shoes and it matches the color of their shells.
 However, the Paper Mario series seems to imply that shells are effectively the same as clothing for Koopas, so make of that what you will.